 By Evan Ratke

 Three decades of experience speak for themselves.
-Pastor Richard “Rick” J. Goeres says his work with Lutheran Family Services of Virginia and Lutheran Family Services has never felt like an obligation.
+Pastor Richard “Rick” J. Goeres says his work with Lutheran Family Services of Virginia has never felt like an obligation.
 Instead, the chance to work with the people of these organizations has been a joy and a privilege.

 “I’ve been connected with Lutheran Family Services for 33 years.
 I first started in North Carolina, then in South Carolina, then Virginia,” Pastor Goeres recounts, smiling.
 “There are so many different ways in which Lutherans engage in family life.
 As you can tell from this smile on my face, it’s just been a real gift to be connected with this kind of service ministry for the church in the community in a way that absolutely makes a difference in people’s lives.”

 Pastor Goeres is not the only one smiling at LFSVA.
 He says that shows the organization’s continued dedication to its higher mission.
 “As you meet people, smiles appear on their faces because they want to tell you about what they do and what a difference they make in another person’s life,” Pastor Goeres says about LFSVA’s employees.

 “For me, the church has never been a building.
 The church is all of God’s people in action, in congregations for worship and in service, and in all other various expressions.
 LFSVA is one of the many expressions of the church that impacts society.”

 A graduate of James Madison University, a world traveler, and sports and exercise enthusiast, Pastor Goeres has recently taken on the role of Chairman of the Board of Directors for LFSVA, a role with which he’s familiar.

 “I was on the Board of LFSVA for ten and a half years, Board Chair for about five of those years.”